HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
-  caption="Largest image per page (by kilobytes).", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=2122518926&format=interactive",
-  sheets_gid="117141741",
-  sql_file="largest_image_per_page_bytes.sql"
+  caption="Largest image per page (by kilobytes).", description="Bar chart showing the distribution of largest image per page, by kilobytes.
+The chart shows bars for both desktop and mobile, although only the mobile bars are labelled.
+The desktop number all appear about 10-20% larger.
+At the 10th percentile, the largest image per page on mobile weighs 6 KB; at the 25th percentile, it's 37 KB; at the 50th percentile, it's 135 KB, at the 75th percentile, it's 404 KB, and at the 90th percentile, it's 1002 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=2122518926&format=interactive", sheets_gid="117141741", sql_file="largest_image_per_page_bytes.sql"
 )
 }}

-Most mobile pages have one image that's 138 KB or more.
+Most mobile pages have one image that's 135 KB or more.
 That's a 9% increase since 2022\.
-And the further up we go in the distribution, the more things are accelerating: the p75 is up 10% and the p90 is up 13% (to almost exactly a megabyte).
+And the further up we go in the distribution, the more things are accelerating: the 75th percentile is up 10% and the 90th percentile is up 13% (to almost exactly a megabyte).<!-- TODO check percentages here -->

 Images are getting heavier, and the heaviest images are getting heavier *faster*.